-A bycatch sorting grid has been designed (Figure 5).
 The main purpose of this grid is to minimize bycatch of larvae and juveniles, during summer months.
-Grid dimensions are calculated to allow catches of C.

-finmarchicus, while juveniles and larvae of fish and other species are directed out through the end section of the trawl.
+Grid dimensions are calculated to allow catches of C. finmarchicus, while juveniles and larvae of fish and other species are directed out through the end section of the trawl.
 The precautionary approach is applied to all fisheries in Norway, and this strategy has proven effective.
-Few stocks have been decimated below critical thresholds and there has been no major breakdowns or collapses of stocks.
+Few stocks have been decimated below critical thresholds and there have been no major breakdowns or collapses of stocks.

 The precautionary approach is entailed within the MRA.

-An update was provided (Client Pers.
-Comm 2020) on two projects, supported by Calanus AS, to minimise ecosystem effects of the fishery.
+An update was provided on two projects, supported by Calanus AS, to minimise ecosystem effects of the fishery.

-OASIS:

-The objective of this project is to develop a new generation of harvesting equipment which will allow Calanus AS harvest on lower concentrations compared to previously, and to avoid areas with high presence of larvae and juveniles.
+OASIS: The objective of this project is to develop a new generation of harvesting equipment which will allow Calanus AS harvest on lower concentrations compared to previously, and to avoid areas with high presence of larvae and juveniles.
 The Oasis 2 floatation rig testing has been postponed until 2021.
 Testing of scale models of the rig in a flume tank showed promising results for full scale testing.
 The rig will include a net for selection/separation of incoming biomass to reduce bycatch levels.

-Drones:

-These could be used to provide for a better spatial mapping of the stock.
+Drones: These could be used to provide for a better spatial mapping of the stock.
 The effect would be a reduction in time spent searching for C. finmarchicus; reducing fuel emissions and search costs.
 Calanus AS are continuing to examine this option.